Student Resource Guide

 Extended Opportunity Programs & Services (EOPS)

 EOPS assists low income and educationally disadvantaged students to achieve their educational and career goals.
-Visit the EOPS Office to determine if you are eligible to participate in the program.
+Contact the program for more information.

 Financial Aid & Scholarships